-“Employees tend to float to the status quo,” says John Tschohl, president of Service Quality Institute (www.customer-service.com) and author of Moving Up.
+“Employees tend to float to the status quo,” said John Tschohl, president of Service Quality Institute and author of Moving Up.
 “The problem is that very few have any well-defined goals.”

 It’s too easy to settle for hazy goals, such as “Be a better salesperson” or “Increase technical skills.”
-“That’s not good enough,” says Tschohl.
+“That’s not good enough,” said Tschohl.
 “Hazy goals produce hazy results.”

 Solution?
 Work with employees to establish measurable objectives.
-“Make sure the goals are specific,” says Tschohl.
+“Make sure the goals are specific,” said Tschohl.

 Bonus tip: Set target dates for goals and assess results at follow-up performance reviews.